 # AuthorizedKeysFile __PROGRAMDATA__/ssh/administrators_authorized_keys

-I edit it and restart the service
+Edit and restart the service:

 notepad C:\ProgramData\ssh\sshd_config